 At Urban Adamah, Jewish tradition comes alive through activities that integrate Jewish values and ritual with hands-on farm exploration, environmental education and community building.

 The Jewish tradition’s core values of ahava (love), chesed (compassion) and tzedek (justice) guide the development of all of our programs and activities.
 Jewish tradition is also rich with connections to the natural world and a call to social action.
 At Urban Adamah we put into practice ancient laws like Bal Taschit (do not waste), Shmita (letting the land rest), Peah (leaving the corners of the field for the poor), and Tza’ar Ba’alei Chayim (preventing cruelty to animals) in the context of the environmental and social realities of the 21st century.
 We also examine timeless practices like Shabbat and kashrut, which invite renewed connection in an era when the energy we use and the food we eat have consequences for people around the globe.

 Brachot (blessings) and hitbodedut (reflection) are also essential components of Urban Adamah programs.
 They allow us to pause, to notice the fleeting and the overlooked, and instill in us a sense of awe and gratitude.

-Is there a bathroom at the farm?
-Yes.
-There is a full-service bathroom with running water inside our office trailer that is available for student use.
+Our office trailer has a full-service bathroom with running water that is available for student use.